Exploring Cardiff with Doctor Who

 Take in the world of the Doctor

 Many of the most famous filming locations are obvious as soon as you see them, for example Roald Dahl Plass, the headquarters of Torchwood Three.
 You can find plenty of filming locations online, but leave it to the experts and join an unofficial walking tour.
 Brit Movie Tours offer an unofficial walking tour which takes in 30 scenes across 20 episodes.
 See Rose Tyler’s workplace, Donna Noble’s wedding venue, and the place where Danny Pink died.
-The walking tour also takes in Cardiff Castle and ends in the city centre.
+The walking tour also takes in Cardiff Castle and ends in the city center – a definite must visit even if you’re not a Doctor Who fan!

 Experience the sights with the experts